-If you suffered injuries in a bus accident, you can rely on the Law Offices of Ogle, Elrod & Baril, PLLC to help you pursue compensation during this difficult time.
+If you suffered injuries in a bus accident, you can rely on the OEB Law, PLLC to help you pursue compensation during this difficult time.
 We understand the frustration over filing a claim only to have an insurance company potentially minimize the seriousness of your injuries by offering a low settlement or no settlement at all.

 Passengers on buses without safety restraints can get thrown out of their seats and onto the floor or through a window.
 If you or your loved one had this traumatic experience, we can help you hold the responsible parties liable for your permanent disability, serious injury, or loved one’s death.
 Call us today at 865-546-1111 to schedule a free consultation with a bus accident lawyer in Hamilton County.